SUrvival Control Chart EStimation Software in R: the success package: The R package success

-The resulting plot can be seen in Figure \ref{fig:assistedfunnel}.
-The blue dashed lines indicate the confidence intervals.
-Each dot represents a hospital, with the colour representing the confidence level at which this hospital would be signalled.
+The resulting plot can be seen in Figure \ref{fig:assisted-funnel}.
+The blue shaded regions indicate the \(95\) and \(99\) percent prediction intervals.
+Each dot represents a hospital, with the colour representing the prediction limits at which this hospital would be signaled.
+When a hospital falls outside of a prediction interval, it will be signaled at that level.